MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Prepare-and-upload-organizational-data.md

 # Metadata Sample
 # required metadata

-title: Percentage and average calculations in Workplace Analytics
+title: Prepare and upload organizational data in Workplace Analytics
-description: This topic contains information and best practices to help ensure that analysts accurately calculate percentages and averages within Workplace Analytics.
+description: This article describes how to prepare and upload organizational data from your organization into Workplace Analytics.
 author: v-leash
 ms.author: v-leash
 ms.date: 2/14/2018